 Since joining Anthony Law in 2013, Andrew has focused his practice in the areas of commercial litigation and transactions, employment law, and corporate law.

-Andrew has experience litigating complex commercial suits in both federal and state court on issues including business contracts, mechanics’ liens, asset acquisitions, wage and employment classification suits under the Fair Labor Standards Act, eminent domain, the Computer Fraud and Abuse Act, state and federal securities regulations, contractor disputes, breach of non-compete and non-disclosure agreements, building codes and regulations violations, consumer protection regulations, common law fraud, and real property disputes.
+Andrew has experience litigating complex commercial litigation suits in both federal and state court on issues including business contracts, mechanics’ liens, asset acquisitions, wage and employment classification suits under the Fair Labor Standards Act, eminent domain, the Computer Fraud and Abuse Act, state and federal securities regulations, contractor disputes, breach of non-compete and non-disclosure agreements, building codes and regulations violations, consumer protection regulations, common law fraud, and real property disputes.

 On the employment side, Andrew regularly advises clients on a range of employment matters including developing and drafting employee handbooks and policy statements, disputing unemployment claims, worker classifications, and general compliance with state and federal employment laws and regulations.

 Having drafted the spectrum of corporate governing documents including corporate regulations, operating agreements, buy-sell agreements, articles of incorporation, articles of organization, and corporate dissolution, Andrew is adept at working with new entrepreneurs as well sophisticated companies to construct highly customized documents to clearly define respective relationships, roles, equity, control, as well as providing contingencies for unforeseeable events such as the removal or death of a partner.
 In addition, Andrew has successfully resolved matters dealing with violations of fiduciary duties, partnership disputes, and other rules and regulations set out in the Ohio Corporate Code.